tuomokar/Generic-discussion-forum/README.md

 The key function of the forum is to have discussion threads that can contain multiple posts.
 Any non logged in user (from now on referring to them as 'visitors' any documentation) can read any of these threads and posts and also register and log in.
 Logged in users can also create new threads and posts.
 Users can edit their own posts and see and edit their user info.
 Posts can be replies to another post.
 Users can also see each other's user info.

 Admin users can remove and edit posts made by anyone.
 They can also delete threads completely and edit user info of any user.
-Besides that, they can also handle various functions related to groups - create, remove and edit them.
-By editing a group, they can change the group info and add and remove users.
+Besides that, they can also group users and topics.
+Both of the group styles can be edited and removed.
+When editing a topic group, admin can only edit its info, but when editing a user group, admin can also add to and remove users from it.